bgd-labs/aave-gov-level-2-update/security/sigmap/tests/README.md

 ## Running the Tests

-Tests can be run from the directory `review/tests`
+Tests can be run from this directory.

 ```sh
 brownie test